avit/styleguide/README.md

     end
     ```

-0. Omit parentheses around methods arguments that are part of an
+0. Omit parentheses around arguments for:

-  internal DSL (e.g. Rake, Rails, RSpec), methods that are with
+  * Methods without arguments, such as attribute readers.
-  "keyword" status in Ruby (e.g. `attr_reader`, `puts`) and attribute
+  * Methods with "keyword" status in Ruby (e.g. `attr_reader`, `puts`)
+  * Methods that only perform side-effect actions instead of returning a value.
+  * Internal DSL helper methods (e.g. `link_to`)

-  access methods.
-Use parentheses around the arguments of all other
+  Use parentheses around the arguments of all other method invocations.
-  method invocations.

     ```Ruby
     class Person